AugustineLe0501/Matlab_UR3/README.md

 * Hit the "play button" at the bottom left of the teach tendant.

 Step 5: Initialize Wrapper.
-* Command into Matlab terminal: "wrapper = Wrapper('192.168.X.XXX');"
+* Command into Matlab terminal: "wrapper = Wrapper();"
-* Where "192.168.X.XXX" is the IP address of the Raspery Pi.
+* You will be asked to input the Raspery Pi then type "192.168.X.XXX"

 Step 6: Set the total time to run the traijectory
 * Command into Matlab terminal: "wrapper.SetToTalTime(time);"